|

 the in-game action is very confusing to make out since the players are tiny

-so you can barely see when your players are going for a shot or a steal.
+so you can barely see when your players are going for a shot or a steal, and the text is very tiny which is terrible when your playing this on the Turbo Express.
 Another

 strange thing about this game is that you can only play the game at the end